 Dear Governor Carney and Delaware General Assembly,

-Delaware’s system of environmental laws have provided important protections to our water, air and communities, improved public health, supported good jobs and provided for a solid economy.
-While we have worked to protect the health and the environment, communities across our state continue to be unfairly harmed by environmental degradation.
+Here in the State of Delaware, while we have a strong system of environmental laws that have provided important protections to our water, air and communities, improved public health, supported good jobs and provided for a solid economy, we still do not have a fundamental right to a healthy environment.
+As a result, communities across our state continue to be unfairly harmed by environmental degradation.

 We, the undersigned, support the passage of an Amendment to Article I of the Delaware State Constitution, the Bill of Rights, that recognizes the inalienable and self-executing rights of present and future generations to clean air, clean water, a stable climate and a healthy environment and to recognize the duty of the state to serve as trustee to conserve, protect and maintain these resources for the benefit of all the people.